kameleon83/forma_shared/README.md

 Currently being optimized.

-Also arrives the administration, because currently, some things have to be changed in the hard database.
-(Ex: if admin or prof)
+Also implementing the backoffice part, because currently, some things have to be changed directly in the database. (i.e. : if a user is admin or prof)

 Client Setup